Drarok/ladder/README.md

 This allows us all to work on a project and know whether or not we have applied various changes to our local development environments.

+Migrations have at least two methods: `up()` and `down()`.
+The `up()` method is run when the migration hasn't been applied and should have been. `down()` is run when the migration is being removed from the database.
+Logically, a `down()` method should do the opposite to its counterpart `up()` method.
+Dropping a column instead of adding it, etc.

 ## Cool.
 How do I use it?

-If you're reading this file, you've already got it.
+If you're reading this file, you've already got it (or you're reading it on Github…).
 Have a look in the config/ directory.
 Copy each file ending in ".sample", and remove the ".sample" part.
 Edit your copies of the files, plugging in your own settings such as database server.

 Also, in the root of the project (the directory where this file is), take a copy of ladder.php.sample, rename it to ladder.php, change any settings in there